parimalbera7551/Perceptron-algorithm-ML/README.md

 Files
 annotated_points_np_200.csv: A CSV file containing annotated data points used for training and testing the Perceptron.
 Usage
-Load the Data:
+Load the Data
 The data is loaded from the CSV file into a NumPy array, and labels are adjusted where necessary.

-Perceptron Implementation:
+Perceptron Implementation
 The perceptron function is defined to perform the training of the Perceptron algorithm.
 It updates weights iteratively based on the training data.

-Visualization:
+Visualization
 Decision boundaries are visualized for the annotated dataset.
 Randomly generated data is also used to demonstrate the Perceptron's ability to classify and visualize decision boundaries.
 Results